alansenairj/crash_plan_f39/README.md

-# Nvidia install - not perfect. - TO USE NVIDIA DRIVER IS NOT GOOD
+# Nvidia install - not perfect. -IT IS NOT GOOD TO USE NVIDIA DRIVER
 use this guide - https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide/#210-all-is-done-and-then-reboot-back-to-runlevel-5
 ```
 sudo dnf remove akmod-nvidia xorg-x11-drv-nvidia-cuda